 Skip to content

-Washing with care: 8 simple steps to making your clothes last longer
+The considered washer: 5 simple steps to making your clothes last longer

-Washing with care: 8 simple steps to making your clothes last longer
+The considered washer: 5 simple steps to making your clothes last longer

 #1 Let your clothes breathe.

 Sorting laundry can be time-consuming.
 But, finding a way that works best for you can help save energy and keep your garments looking new for longer.
-Here are a few options:

 Energy saving - one wash Activewear - two washes Garment health and sanitization - two washes